DETAILED ACTION

 Regarding Claim 4, Lipsitz and Papale teach the limitations of claim 1.

-Lipsitz further discloses wherein the editing part is configured to upload the edited content generated by the editing tool to the content source through the consumer’s selection ([0090] The database generates an overarching front end Customizer (8) where Users can select different features to personalize and customize pre-produced Bases and add them as finished Products to a site wide Store (9).
+Lipsitz further discloses wherein the instructions that cause the content transaction platform to upload the edited content generated by the editing tool to the content source through the consumer's selection ([0090] The database generates an overarching front end Customizer (8) where Users can select different features to personalize and customize pre-produced Bases and add them as finished Products to a site wide Store (9).
 From the Customizer, Users can save their designs; [0107] when the User is satisfied with his/her customer design, he/she may proceed to save the designed product within the database), and

-the consumer information management part is configured to store selection information of the selected personalized content and editing information of the edited content resulting from editing ([0090] from the Customizer, Users can save their designs; [0107] when the User is satisfied with his/her customer design, he/she may proceed to save the designed product within the database… see [0090] Users can save their designs to their individual login-protected accounts to revisit later),
+wherein the instructions that cause the content transaction platform to use the consumer pattern information further cause the content transaction platform to: store selection information of the selected personalized content and editing information of the edited content resulting from editing ([0090] from the Customizer, Users can save their designs; [0107] when the User is satisfied with his/her customer design, he/she may proceed to save the designed product within the database… see [0090] Users can save their designs to their individual login-protected accounts to revisit later);

-receive sale information as the edited content is purchased by another consumer and give a notification through the consumer interface part ([0111] The User can select from several options in the Store page, including a Sell It (11) option, which allows the User to become a Store Owner prompting him/her to login or register for his/her own account and own Sub-Store and Sub-Customizer.
+receive sale information as the edited content is purchased by another consumer and give a notification through the consumer interface page ([0111] The User can select from several options in the Store page, including a Sell It (11) option, which allows the User to become a Store Owner prompting him/her to login or register for his/her own account and own Sub-Store and Sub-Customizer.
 Once logged in, the Product can be named and described by the Store Owner and is saved to his/her Sub-Store and available for purchase by other Users; [0130] Orders automatically flow into the Order Management system from the database when Customers purchase Products.
 Customers are then automatically sent an email with confirmation of a successful transaction and the expected date of arrival for their Orders; [0164] A Store Owner can view the sales they have generated and be rewarded for them).
+However, Lipsitz does not explicitly disclose generate the consumer pattern information.

 Regarding Claim 5, Lipsitz and Papale teach the limitations of claim 1.